Pipeline YAML Reference#

 The name

-property is a Unicode string that assigns a name to a block and is
+property is a Unicode string that assigns a name to a block.
+This property is optional.

-If you accidentally name two or more blocks
+If you accidentally assign two or more blocks

 you will get an error message similar to the following: